-A detailed "lid flipping" cart study conducted in early 2018 found that 55 percent of customers were placing their food scraps (and only food scraps) in the correct side of the FoodCycle cart.
+A detailed "lid flipping" cart study conducted in 2021 found that 57 percent of residents were regularly placing their food scraps in the correct side of the FoodCycle cart.
 Collection truck scale records confirm that 55 percent (by weight) of residential food scraps are being captured by the FoodCycle program.